Warriors Redefine the Superteam Again with DeMarcus Cousins Signing

 Apparently, the Golden State Warriors weren't already good enough.

 After using four All-Stars to win a third title in the last four years by sweeping LeBron James and the Cleveland Cavaliers, they made yet another power play in free agency to steal the spotlight away from a certain four-time MVP and his new fit with the Los Angeles Lakers.
-DeMarcus Cousins is now aboard on a one-year deal worth $5.3 million, as first reported by Yahoo Sports' Shams Charania, to give the team an All-Star at literally every one of the five traditional positions.
+DeMarcus Cousins is now aboard on a one-year deal worth $5.3 million, as first reported by Yahoo Sports' Shams Charania, to give the team an All-Star at every one of the five traditional positions.

 Yes, that means the Warriors essentially upgraded from JaVale McGee to Cousins.
 Yes, that means they used the mid-level exception to add Cousins shortly after the Lakers built around James by using the MLE on Lance Stephenson.
 Yes, that means the league's pre-eminent superteam is getting even more super.